barrust/pyprobables/docs/source/quickstart.rst

 can be useful for very large Bloom Filters or when needing to access many Blooms that are exported to file.

+Expanding Bloom Filter
+"""""""""""""""""""""""""""""""""""""""""""""""

+The **Expanding Bloom Filter** is a specialized version of the standard Bloom Filter that automatically grows to ensure that the desired false positive rate is not exceeded.
+This is ideal for situations that it is a wild guess to determine the number of elements that will be added.

+At this time, it is not possible to import or export an **Expanding Bloom Filter** but that is a planned feature.

 Counting Bloom Filter
 """""""""""""""""""""""""""""""""""""""""""""""